 - Expertise within departmental IT environment: local system administrators

-- Forensic expertise: public safety
+- Forensic expertise: information technology

 - Response team direction and oversight: incident officer